 The foregoing has not rid us of creative lawyers.
 We all dislike crafty litigators (at least, until we need one ourselves).
 Today’s case – which is, unfortunately, very timely – concerns a little girl who was camping with her family in a California state park.
-During the night, a tree 60 feet from her campsite fell, hitting the family’s tent and leaving the 3-year old with severe brain damage.
+During the night, a tree 60 feet from her campsite fell, hitting the family’s tent and leaving the 3-year-old with severe brain damage.
 A sad state of affairs to be sure, one that makes the plaintiff a very sympathetic party.

-The family’s crafty litigator figured out the California recreational use statute only applied to unimproved land.
+The family’s crafty litigator figured out that the California recreational use statute only applied to unimproved land.
 The tree was on unimproved land, but the campsite it fell on was improved.
 The plaintiff’s attorney argued that because the injury occurred on improved land, California was liable for little Alana’s serious injuries.

-Much of the decision turned on whether one measure “unimproved area” from where the defect is located, or where the injury occurs.
+Much of the decision turned on whether one measures “unimproved area” from where the defect is located, or where the injury occurs.
 Remember President Clinton?
 It depends on what the meaning of “is” is.
 Often on the heads of such semantic pins an entire case can turn.
 Here, it did not matter whether Alana was on improved property when she was hurt.
 It mattered whether the tree that fell was standing on improved property because it toppled.

 Alana M. v.
 State of California, 245 Cal.
 App.
 4th 1482 (Ct.App.
 Calif.
 1st Div., 2016).
-Three-year-old Alana M. was camping with her family in Portola Redwoods State Park, which is owned by the State and is located in existing forest in the Santa Cruz Mountains.
+Three-year-old Alana M. was camping with her family in Portola Redwoods State Park, which is owned by the State and is located in an existing forest in the Santa Cruz Mountains.

 As Alana’s family slept in their tent, a tanoak tree fell directly on the campsite and struck Alana on her head, resulting in brain damage.
 The tree was growing on a hillside about 60 feet away from the Campsite.
 Tanoak trees are indigenous to the area.
-The nearest man-made object to the tree before it fell was a picnic table at Campsite 42, which was about 30 feet away.
+The nearest man-made object to the tree, before it fell, was a picnic table at Campsite 42, which was about 30 feet away.
 The tree broke about three feet from the ground.

 The State had built improvements and amenities in the Park, including roads, campsites, hiking trails, a visitor center, and various other buildings.
 The amenities are scattered throughout the park, occupying about 5 percent of the parkland.